Flex Your Design Muscles

-Design, build, and test your own inventions with the help of UC Berkeley students and staff.
+Design, build, and test your own inventions with the support of UC Berkeley students, staff, and teen interns.

 Five Years of Ingenuity